z4kn4fein/stashbox/docs/usage/advanced-registration.md

 <!-- tabs:start -->
 #### **Default**
-This example will register three types to all their implemented interfaces, extended base classes, and to themselves without any filter:
+This example will register three types to all their implemented interfaces, extended base classes, and to themselves (self registration) without any filter:
 ```cs
 container.RegisterTypes(new[]
     {